dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       The Rain and Snow systems also have GPU emitters, which inherit from the GPU Weather Particles emitter asset.
 These use the arrays of valid particle paths which are created by the CPU emitter, to spawn additional GPU particles which follow the same proven paths, without needing to query collision again.

+      There are also alternate versions of the niagara systems, for when Distance Field Collision is selected for Particle Collision Mode.
+These are the systems with _DF in their name.
+These just have GPU emitters in them, as distance field sampling is entirely done on the GPU.

       Lightning

       The Lightning Strike niagara system is the one used for lightning flashes with a visible lightning bolt.
 The Obscured Lightning system is used for the passive effect of flashes which just light the clouds.